Ambassador's Self Help Fund

 Interested in applying?
 Here are a few things you should know:

 - Individuals, businesses and government entities do not qualify.
-Applicants must be non-governmental, non-profit or community-based organizations registered for at least one year.
+Applicants must be non-governmental, non-profit or community-based organizations active for at least one year.

 - Self-help funding cannot pay for operating costs, salaries, training, vehicles or computers.